element2112/ACCHORD/artifacts/architecture.md

 # Performance

+As a guideline, long wait times (approximately < 5 seconds at worst) will be tolerated for calls to external API such as Spotify.
+Since the project is small, we are hosting the webpage on Heroku for free, which means the server sleeps when it doesn’t receive requests after some time (about thirty minutes); this is acceptable, as the project is currently small and very early in development, but this should not cause greater than 5 seconds of delay when the app is released.

 # Scalability

 Hosting: Currently we are using the free tier of heroku where the server falls asleep after 30 minutes of not being pinged and provides 512MB of ram with one web worker.
 Once more users begin to visit the site, upgrading the "Hobby" for seven dollars per month keeps the server running 24 hours a day, provides free SSL  & automated certificate management for a custom domain if we purchase one, and multiple web workers with 10 process types.